WEEKEND 3: POTRERO HILL

 OCT 26-27, CENTRAL + EAST

 Initially inspired by a few photographs of wild birds in a U.K. newspaper, I felt compelled to paint them.
 I added ghostly images of tree branches, nests, holes, and old bird houses, to suggest progressively disappearing wildlife habitats.

-These paintings are made using oil paints, pastels, and sometimes inks, over layers of encaustic (a technique using heated beeswax, which can contain pigments) on wood panels, plus a variety of found objects, gold leaf, glitter, old wallpaper, origami and other decorative papers, which are all embedded in the layers of wax.
-Wax lends an element of mystery to the images, which I find especially appealing.
+These paintings are made using oil paints, pastels, and sometimes inks, over layers of encaustic (a technique using heated beeswax, which can contain pigments) on wood panels, incorporating a variety of found objects (gold leaf, glitter, old wallpaper, origami and other decorative papers), which are all embedded in the layers of wax.
+Wax lends an element of mystery to the images, and absorbs much of the oil paint, which I find especially appealing.